ArkEcosystemArchive/docs-legacy/docs/tutorials/core/how-to-use-milestones.md

 ---
-title: How to use milestones
+title: "How to Use Milestones"
 ---

-# How to use milestones
+# How to Use Milestones

 ::: tip
 **This article will base everything on the official [ARK Devnet Milestones](https://github.com/ARKEcosystem/core/blob/develop/packages/crypto/src/networks/devnet/milestones.json).**